Orioles To Open Season Against Red Sox. Here's Who You Should Keep An Eye On This Year

 He was 0-3 with an 11.57 ERA in four starts and three relief appearances last year for the Kansas City Royals.

-He has a 5.40 ERA in three spring training appearances this year, allowing six runs and 10 hits in 10 innings with six strikeouts and one walk.READ MORE: Anne Arundel County Police Launch Community Engagement Website Ahead Of Body-Worn Camera Program
+He has a 5.40 ERA in three spring training appearances this year, allowing six runs and 10 hits in 10 innings with six strikeouts and one walk.READ MORE: No Charges Filed After A Woman Was Struck Along Clarksville Path, Police Say

 An All-Star with the New York Mets in 2013, Harvey was derailed by Tommy John surgery in 2013 and an operation in 2016 to correct thoracic outlet syndrome, a condition in which blood vessels or nerves are compressed.